top of page

 MEET THE AUTHOR

-Mira is a young British-Filipino writer based in East Sussex, where she lives with her family and dog.
-When not writing, she enjoys drawing at her desk or spending time in the garden with her dog, Kai, who occasionally features in her stories.
+Mira is a young British-Filipino writer based in the UK where she lives with her family and dog.
+When she's not writing, she enjoys drawing at her desk or spending time in the garden with her dog, Kai, who occasionally features in her stories.
 Here's a picture of him.

 Her books are packed full of adventure, intense fight scenes, gory shootouts, bone-breaking brutality, and dogged determination.